zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     ---
     ```

     The basic building block of a neural network is the layer.
 Layers extract representations from the data fed into them.
 Deep Learning consists of chaining together simple layers.
-Most layers, such as tf.keras.layers.Dense, have parameters that are learned during training.
+Most layers, such as `tf.keras.layers.Dense`, have parameters that are learned during training.

     ```py
     model = tf.keras.Sequential([